titu1994/MobileNetworks/README.md

 </table>

 ## Conversion of Tensorflow Weights
-The weights were originally from https://github.com/Zehaos/MobileNet, which used Tensorflow checkpoints.
+The weights were originally from https://github.com/tensorflow/models/blob/master/slim/nets/mobilenet_v1.md, which used Tensorflow checkpoints.

-The `_weight_extraction` folder contains instructions on converting a tensorflow checkpoint weights into Numpy arrays, and then load them into Keras weight matrices.
+There are scripts and some documentation for how the weights were converted in the `_weight_extraction` folder.